Do you ever feel lost or anxious when you’re in a meeting with other English speakers?

 Participant 2: That sounds like a great idea.

-Chairman: Great.
+Chair: Great.
 Well I’m afraid we have run out of time for today.
 Before we go, let me summarize the main points …

-Chairman: Let’s focus our attention on completing the campaign in two weeks.
+Chair: Let’s focus our attention on completing the campaign in two weeks.
 Bob, would you mind taking care of setting up the new marketing campaign by Monday?
 Thank you all for coming.

 Did you see how the phrases from the table above were used in the conversation?